ilhaamsoomro/cryptography/README.md

 ### 6. Rail Fence Cipher:
 The Rail Fence cipher, or Zigzag cipher, rearranges plaintext characters in a zigzag pattern across multiple "rails" of an imaginary fence.
 The ciphertext is then read off in a specific order.
 This simple transposition technique offers a basic level of encryption.

+### 7. Columnar Transposition Cipher:
+The Columnar Transposition Cipher rearranges plaintext characters based on a key-defined column order.
+It involves writing the plaintext into a grid and then reading it out vertically to produce the ciphertext.
+While simple to implement, its security relies on the key's unpredictability.